JoinCODED/Task-Flutter-Auth-AdoptApp/README.md

 9. In your `providers` folder create a file called `auth_provider.dart`.
 10. Add 2 properties for now, a `String` `token` and initialize it with an empty string, and a `User` `user` property and mark it as `late`.

-11. In your `services` folder, create a new file `auth_services.dart` and initialize a `dio` instance.
+11. In your `services` folder, create a new file `client.dart`.
+12. Initialize a dio instance, pass it the base url and create a singleton for it.
+13. Replace every `PetsServices()` in `services/pets.dart` with the singleton you just created.
+14. In your `services` folder, create a new file `auth_services.dart`.
-12. Create your `signup` function that returns a future String and takes `user` as an argument.
+15. Create your `signup` function that returns a future String and takes `user` as an argument.
-13. Send a post request to `/signup` and pass the `user` argument using `.toJson` constructor.
+16. Send a post request to `/signup` and pass the `user` argument using `.toJson` constructor.
-14. Return the token from the response object.
+17. Return the token from the response object.
-15. Create the `signup` function in your `auth_provider` with a type of `void` and call our `signup` function from `auth_services.dart`.
+18. Create the `signup` function in your `auth_provider` with a type of `void` and call our `signup` function from `auth_services.dart`.
-16. Assign the token coming from the response to your `token` property in the provider, and print the token in the console.
+19. Assign the token coming from the response to your `token` property in the provider, and print the token in the console.

 ### Signup